learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ### Dealing With Null Values Through Binning

-This suggests that our best bet is to bin the columns.
-The hard part is figuring out the right amount of bins to use.
-Too many, and we subject ourselves to the curse of dimensionality.
-Too few, and we lose information from the columns that could be important.
+This suggests that the best bet is to bin the columns.

-For now, let's start with with 5 bins of equal size.
+For now, start with with 5 bins of equal size.

 In the cell below:

-* Create a binned version of each `MarkDown` column and add them to our DataFrame.
+* Create a binned version of each `MarkDown` column and add them to the DataFrame.
-* When calling `pd.cut()`, pass in the appropriate column as the object to be binned, the number of bins we want, `5`, and set the `labels` parameter to `bins`, so that we have clearly labeled names for each bin.
+* When calling `pd.cut()`, pass in the appropriate column as the object to be binned, the number of bins we want, `5`, and set the `labels` parameter to `bins`, so that you have clearly labeled names for each bin.

 For more information on how to bin these columns using pd.cut, see the [pandas documentation for this method.](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.cut.html)